Yanina Rivera Lopez Yanina Rivera Lopez

 4) Grace over Perfection:

 One of the key aspects of decolonized mental health is allowing ourselves and our children grace.
 We need to recognize that we are products of generations of colonization, and unlearning deeply embedded beliefs and patterns takes time and patience.
-Instead of stressing over every little detail, I have chosen to prioritize self-compassion and allow room for mistakes and growth.
+Grace allows room for repair, humanity, and rest.
+Things perfectionism never offers.
+Instead of stressing over every little detail, I have chosen to prioritize self-compassion and allow room for mistakes and growth and emotional authenticity

 5) Food and Snacks- A Balanced Approach: